nadam60/tokenium/tokenium_whitepaper.md

 ## Tokenium Protocol Details

 Below comes a relatively detailed discussion of the protocol, but it is not as detailed as the documentation of the standard that we are working on.
-This whitepaper is meant to have and understanding of the protocol.
+This whitepaper is meant to have an understanding of the protocol.

 Please note that the core of the protocol is simple: it is relatively simple to guarante no reserve loss and no trade below price limit.
 The complexities are there to prevent more nunaced attacks which are mostly: